 Monster Hunter Generations Ultimate

 While this entry to the franchise may be overlooked, Monster Hunter Generations Ultimate is a great time.
 This game is an HD port of Monster Hunter Generations for the Nintendo 3DS.
 Offering the same classic strategic gameplay found in other entries to the series, this game is, similarly, best when played with friends.
 Players will need to know about the monster that they are hunting for, its weakness, moves, and what resources it will give when slain.
 From there, you’ll be able to acquire the different loot and craft up more gear to further take down other stronger monsters along the way.

 Crash Bandicoot 4: It’s About Time

 As a bonus game, we wanted to mention Crash Bandicoot 4: It’s About Time.
-This game was a bit of a surprise since we haven’t received a new mainline installment to the Crash Bandicoot franchise in years.
-However, the development studio Toys for Bob came in and developed Crash Bandicoot 4: It’s About Time after their work with Crash Bandicoot N. Sane Trilogy.
+This game was a bit of a surprise since fans hadn’t received a new mainline installment to the Crash Bandicoot franchise in years.
 There is a makeshift cooperative game mode here called Pass N. Play.
 With this, players can setup up a game campaign with up to four players.
 When one player dies, the game will have players pass the controller to the secondary player, and they will get a chance to complete the level.
 Meanwhile, the game itself will keep track of score points and lives.